 Li claimed that it was not reasonably open for the jury to convict her because there was no evidence that she encouraged Pisasale to seek reimbursement of investigator costs and she had abandoned any plan she had to recover the flights and accommodation costs.
 Morrison JA noted that the particulars of the charge were not a demand for investigation costs and that the Crown case was that there was no investigation at all, hence why there was a lack of reasonable cause.
-Furthermore, the evidence of her involvement was considerable, and included her providing Pisale with the information to call the complainant and make the demands, had asked Pisale to punish the complainant, was present and provided ongoing assistance when Pisale made the calls, and her subsequent comments to Pisale about not wanting to include the complainant’s immigration issues in the plan and no longer wanting to frighten him.
+Furthermore, the evidence of her involvement was considerable, and included her providing Pisasale with the information to call the complainant and make the demands, had asked Pisasale to punish the complainant, was present and provided ongoing assistance when Pisasale made the calls, and her subsequent comments to Pisasale about not wanting to include the complainant’s immigration issues in the plan and no longer wanting to frighten him.

 Consequently, the appeals were dismissed.